hyperledger/iroha-2-docs/src/guide/objects/metadata.md

 `MetadataInserted` or `MetadataRemoved` events are emitted when metadata is inserted or removed from accounts, domains, assets, or asset definitions.
-The emitted event also contain the data that was inserted or removed from the object.
-This data is stored in `MetadataChanged` in a form of `(key, value)` pair.
+The emitted event also contains the data that was inserted or removed from the object.
+This data is stored in `MetadataChanged` in the form of a `(key, value)` pair.

 ![Untitled](/img/metadata-changed.png)